Colin de Grussa: Agricultural career

 After moving back to Esperance and returning to work on the family farm, de Grussa became involved in community and agri-political groups, including as a member of Esperance Rural Leadership, the National Council of Young Farmers and WA Farmers. de Grussa was awarded a Nuffield Scholarship in 2014 which saw him travel across the globe learning about agriculture and regional communities whilst researching how the agricultural industry in other nations interacts with consumers and government.

 Political career

 de Grussa stood for the Legislative Assembly seat of Eyre in 2013, missing out on election by 125 votes.
 He was elected to the Western Australian Legislative Council at the 2017 state election, as a National Party member in the Agricultural Region.
 The Agricultural Region includes the Legislative Assembly electorates of Central Wheatbelt, Geraldton, Moore, and Roe, an area of 281264 sqkm.
 He is currently the Secretary of the Parliamentary National Party and sits on the Standing Committee on Legislation and the Legislative Council's Select Committee into Alternate Approaches to Reducing Illicit Drug Use and its Effects on the Community.

+He did not stand in the 2025 Western Australian state election.